linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 SQLite makes a nice stand-alone database for applications that do not require a full client-server environment.
 Using SQLite with Node.js is easy, and can provide all the benefits of a SQL database persistence layer without needing a DBA or DevOps team.

-For demonstration of the general process, you can read the documentation of the [SQLite3 API](https://github.com/mapbox/node-sqlite3/wiki/API).
+For a demonstration of the general process, you can read the documentation of the [SQLite3 API](https://github.com/mapbox/node-sqlite3/wiki/API).

 **Prerequisite:**
 You must have installed Node.js and Node Package Manager (`npm`) on your machine.
 If you have not, install using the below commands: